Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/introduction.rst

    :class: refbox

    :Mode:      Object Mode
-   :Panel:     :menuselection:`Tool Shelf --> Tools --> Edit --> Delete`
    :Menu:      :menuselection:`Object --> Delete`
-   :Hotkey:    :kbd:`X`
+   :Hotkey:    :kbd:`X` or :kbd:`Del`

 The selected objects are deleted from the scene.

-Delete Globally :kbd:`Shift-X`
+Delete Globally
-   This checkbox in the Operator panel will cause the objects to be deleted from all the scenes where they are linked.
+   Delete the selected objects from all scenes.

 .. _object-show-hide: